-The Office of Public Affairs offers three internship programs as follows:
+The Office of Public Affairs offers internship programs as follows:

 Media Affairs Internship: The media affairs intern will assist press officers with telephone calls from national news media, gather news clips, assist with interviews and press conferences, edit and issue news releases on a variety of topics, as well as other duties as assigned.

 Speechwriting Internship: The speechwriting intern will assist in drafting and editing remarks for the Attorney General, provide research assistance, and contribute to other communications projects.

 Qualified candidates have a strong interest in or are seeking a degree in communications, public affairs/relations, media, journalism, and/or public policy and government.
 Strong interpersonal and communication skills are a must.
 Ability to handle multiple tasks and to work under pressure is also necessary.
 Previous internship experience is desirable.

 Selected applicants must also submit a security application package.

 The Office of Public Affairs is open Monday through Friday from 8:30 a.m. to 6:00 p.m.
 Interns are requested to work at least three full days and most work all five days.

 Internships are only offered as student work-study programs and are not for compensation.
 Students accepted for an internship may earn academic credit while working in our office.
 Information on academic credit programs can be obtained from school placement offices.

 Applicants for an internship must be United States citizens.
 Please note that participation as a student intern is contingent upon the satisfactory completion of a background investigation.
 Under no circumstances will a student be allowed to work in any capacity before his or her background investigation is successfully completed.